Levi-F06/landing-page/README.md

 # odin-landing-page

-The second project given by The Odin Project where I have to design a landing page for a product.
+This is the second project given by The Odin Project, finally get to do some JavaScript.

+I thought my idea was pretty good but the color scheme could've been better.
+As i used an AI generated logo i used the colors provided in the logo and went with that.

+Hopefully there will be some better projects on my GitHub soon.